amblina/katacoda-scenarios/tutorial1/step3.md

 `cd /home/scrapbook/tutorial`{{execute}}

-That's a bit of a mouthfull - what if we'd not checked the directory path before  we moved into the subdirectory?
+That's a bit of a mouthful - what if we'd not checked the directory path before  we moved into the subdirectory?

 You can use the shorthand `..` which means "the directory above"